mistakelly/alx-low_level_programming/0x03-debugging/README.md

-this is the repository for debugging project.
+this repo is for c- debugging